Robinyo/angular-wijmo-flexsheet/README.md

     cd angular-wijmo-flexsheet
     npm install

-The wijmo FlexSheet download includes npm images of the Wijmo external modules in the /NpmImages folder.
+The wijmo FlexSheet [downlaod](https://www.grapecity.com/en/wijmo-flexsheet) includes npm images of the Wijmo external modules in the /NpmImages folder.
 We can add wijmo to our project using npm:

     npm install --save ~/downloads/wijmo-5-enterprise/NpmImages/wijmo-amd-min